-Involvement in extracurricular activities is an important aspect of college life.
-The Office of Student Life in the Division of Student Affairs provides support for a wide variety of activities, clubs and organizations for the student body.
+Involvement in co-curricular activities is an important aspect of college life.
+The Office of Student Life in the Division of Student Affairs provides support for a wide variety of activities for the student body, including Greek Life, Leadership Programs, Community Service, Campus Media, and Student Programming.